yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > 2. Creating a dataset collection
 >
->    {% snippet  faqs/galaxy/collections_build_list.md name="varVAMP Polio1 qpcr threshold 0.93" %}
+>    {% snippet  faqs/galaxy/collections_build_list.md name="varVAMP Polio1 qpcr threshold 0.93" n=""%}
 {: .hands_on}

 Now we got our first VarVAMP outputs and an idea, how the tool is working.
-Wee have put them together in a dataset to keep an organized overview.
+We have put them together in a dataset to keep an organized overview.
 Check the different kind of outputs and get familiar with the results.

 > <comment-title>Output control</comment-title>
 >